janickr/bubblegum/README.md

 Bubblegum - a micro web framework for java
 ==========================================

-Very small web framework: only 25KB, does not depend on jars other than the servlet api.
+Only 25KB and does not depend on jars other than the servlet api.
 It's only purpose is to match routes to handlers.

 Bubblegum is inspired by [Spark], but there are important differences.
 Bubblegum: